 How Much Does Funeral Insurance Cost?

 The common misconception in Kenya is that insurance to cater for such eventualities in life costs an arm and a leg.
 Nothing could be further from the truth.
 A funeral one plan such as the one described above can be accessed at a cost of less than Kshs 300 per month for a total benefit amount of 200,000 to cover one person.
 Clearly, this is affordable by many working Kenyans.
 The issue is simply a lack of information.

 There is absolutely no reason you should put a dent in your pocket to cater for funeral expenses as a result of a death in the family.
 Take out a funeral plan today and have peace of mind.

-If you would like to find out more about the funeral insurance example cited here please send a message using the contact page or tap the call icon if you are viewing this site on a mobile device.
+If you would like to find out more about the funeral insurance example cited here please send a message using the contact page.